If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Maybe I don’t want it anymore,’ Nev muttered.
 ‘Maybe I’ve already given up.’

 Well, we’ll see about that.
 Harry drew himself up.
 Let’s give you some proof, Nev.
-You trust me, I ought to trust you.
+You trust me, I ought to try and trust you.

 ‘I want you to open that door, Nev.’
 Harry pointed at the empty wall.
 ‘The room will change for the one who wants things most if those using it aren’t in unison.
 You don’t doubt how much I want things, do you?’